 Channel M began working with EB Games in 2002 after Hebel cold-called then COO John Panichello and offered his company’s services.
 At the time, EB Games’ in-store network showed game trailers back to back, similar to what GameStop ran on its in-store network.

 GameStop TV launched at the end of September, around the same time that GameStop began an advertising campaign, “Power to the players,” from Dallas-based independent shop The Richards Group.
 One of the spots from that campaign featured soldiers from the game Enemy Territory: Quake Wars outwitting a space alien bent on attacking because he received a game-play tip from a GameStop employee.

 DiNapoli believes GameStop TV is more than just a way to showcase games to gamers.
 He sees the 18-34 male demographic who the channel is aimed at as a receptive audience for non-video game advertising.
-"We want [video game-related] endemic advertisers and non-endemic advertisers, for example Frito-Lay," he says.
+“We want endemic advertisers and non-endemic advertisers, for example Frito-Lay,” he says.